digital-garbage/Aspyria/README.md

 # License

-Aspyria is available under terms of GNU General Public License v3.
+Aspyria source code is available under terms of GNU General Public License v3.

+Game music is available under terms of Suno Terms of Service, meaning re-distribution of the game on commercial basis with the music included is prohibited.

 # Contributing